John Wood Lewis Sr.

-John Wood Lewis Sr. (February 1, 1801 – July 11, 1865) was an American politician and physician who represented Georgia in the Confederate States Senate from 1862 to 1863.
+John Wood Lewis Sr. (February 1, 1801 – July 11, 1865) was an American politician and medical doctor who represented Georgia in the Confederate States Senate from 1862 to 1863.

 Early years and education

 Lewis was born on February 1, 1801, in Spartanburg County, South Carolina.
 He lost his father at an early age, but his mother arranged for the child to receive a proper education.
 He attended Cedar Springs Academy, and then studied medicine under Richard Harris of Greenville.He subsequently established a medical practice in Spartanburg.

 Politics and religious conversion

 At the age of 29, Lewis was elected to the South Carolina House of Representatives, and served one term 1830-1831.
 It was shortly thereafter that Lewis became caught up in a wave of religious fervor that was said to be sweeping through South Carolina at that time.
 In 1832, Lewis became an ordained Baptist minister and preached near Greenville for a number of years.
 It was during this time (1835) that Lewis married Maria Earle.
 Over the course of their marriage, the couple had seven children.
 Around 1840, Lewis moved to Canton, Georgia, then nothing more than a wilderness community, to preach in an established church, while organizing several more.
 The First Baptist Church of Canton, Georgia records his tenure there as a period of "twelve years", although the dates given are 1841-1855.